HelpBot Assistant

 Close utility dialog

-When rendering an Alert and Confirmation dialog through utility methods, You can close the dialog using the following ways.
+When rendering alert and confirmation dialogs through utility methods, close the dialog using the following methods:

-You can also manually close the Dialogs by creating an instance to the dialog and call the hide method.
+Manually close dialogs by creating an instance and calling the hide method.

-Below sample demonstrates the different ways of hiding the utility dialog.
+The following sample demonstrates different ways to close the utility dialog.

 import { NgModule } from '@angular/core'